IMRL2025/IMRL2025.github.io/_pages/about.md

 Lab Director’s Bio
 ======
 [Dr. Yukun Lu](https://www.unb.ca/faculty-staff/directory/engineering-mechanical/lu-yukun.html) joined the [Department of Mechanical Engineering](https://www.unb.ca/fredericton/engineering/depts/mechanical/index.html) at the [University of New Brunswick](https://www.unb.ca/) as an Assistant Professor in July 2025.
+She also serves as an Adjunct Assistant Professor at the [University of Waterloo](https://uwaterloo.ca/).
 She earned her Ph.D. in [Mechanical and Mechatronics Engineering](https://uwaterloo.ca/mechanical-mechatronics-engineering/) from the [University of Waterloo](https://uwaterloo.ca/) in 2023, where she continued as a Postdoctoral Researcher at the [Mechatronic Vehicle Systems Lab](https://uwaterloo.ca/mechatronic-vehicle-systems-lab/).
 She holds a B.Eng. in Vehicle Engineering with a minor in Business Administration, completed in 2018.
 Her background and future research interests include ground vehicle corner modules, intelligent robotic mobility, data-driven learning-based control strategies, vehicle dynamics and control, etc.

 Open Positions
 ======